helionjf/TelloDroneStage/README.md

 ### Application to control drone

 This program is to control the tello drone with button and keyboard.
-In first connect drone wifi to your computer and then run this command
+In first connect drone wifi to your computer and then run this command.

 ```bash
 python app/core.py